What's PLANERGY?

 This should include a set of procedures for invoice approval, incorporating segregation of duties, and a workflow that sends the invoices to the appropriate department, person, or team, such as the CFO, help to streamline the process.

-Automation can route invoices to the appropriate team member, and Planergy allows “Out of Office” settings that allow another user to temporarily step in with the same user permissions to keep things running smoothly while someone is on vacation or out on leave.
+Automation can route invoices to the appropriate team member, and PLANERGY allows “Out of Office” settings that allow another user to temporarily step in with the same user permissions to keep things running smoothly while someone is on vacation or out on leave.

 • Negotiate Payment Terms with Suppliers